 Supplies for the Coffee Table Makeover

-First step, Christelle cleaned the entire piece with a degreaser and lightly sanded the table top and the legs.
+First step, Chrystele cleaned the entire piece with a degreaser and lightly sanded the table top and the legs.

 By the way, when it comes to clean second hand furniture, I usually go for my favorite homemade cleaner: half white vinegar, half water.
 In the event the furniture piece I’m working on is very dirty, I might use Dish Soap (like Dawn).
 I might even go for TSP in case of old and grimy furniture.
 Should you want to learn more on how we clean thrift store furniture, read this blog post about How to Clean Dirty Furniture.